haukepauke/car-coop/README.md

 * Users can book the vehicle with a calendar and see when other users have booked the vehicle.
 * Users can track expenses, trips and cash flows between users
 * Users can be put into groups with different prices per kilometer/mile (f.e.
 "Crew" for core members and "Guests")
-* Users can see general statistics for vehicle
+* Users can see general statistics for the vehicle

 ## Example Website
 The software is used on the website [car-coop.net](https://car-coop.net).
 You can test the current state of the app by [registering an account there](https://car-coop.net/register).
 Note that the app is in alpha stage.
 Bug reports are very welcome.